FAQs IT Service Desk

-UCT is currently standardised on Windows 7 with plans to implement the option of Windows 10.
+UCT is currently overseeing the upgrade of campus to Windows 10.
 Windows is the operating system with the largest footprint in most enterprises, including UCT.

 Apple consists of OSX for desktop computing and iOS for mobile computing.
 ICTS provides support for both these platforms.

 Linux operating systems are usually used in specialised instances.
 There were originally plans for ICTS to offer full support to Linux users, but the demand was too low for us to maintain a skill level for this support alone.
 We are able to support Linux users, but incident resolution may take a little longer than with the other operating systems.